feynon/carlosbecker.com/content/post/2018-08-02-es2-to-es5-upgrade-s3.md

 1. use rack awaraness to split the cluster and selectively upgrade one rack to ES5 later on;
-1. snaphost on ES2 and restore on ES5 using NFS;
+2. snaphost on ES2 and restore on ES5 using NFS;
-1. snapshot on ES2 and restore on ES5 using S3 (this post subject).
+3. snapshot on ES2 and restore on ES5 using S3 (this post subject).

 The rack awareness strategy requires more manual intervertions and therefore is probably less safe (there will be a post about that).
-About NFS... well, S3 is simpler and probably safer.
+About NFS… well, S3 is simpler and probably safer.

 Since production is no place to play around and test things out, I